hemantksingh/messup-learn/People/Influence.md

 * Use word for word quotations from your fact findings for impact.
 * Link your recommendations back to the findings e.g. Focus on Non functional requirements is based on the recent outage and security attacks on the website.

-## Expand your network by finding allies amd building relationships
+## Expand your network by finding allies and building relationships

+* Agreeing on common goals is key to building high quality relationships.

 * Let others come up with the solution or recommendation that you wish to put forward.
 They are more likely to buy-in and commit to an idea if they have a sense of ownership.
 In order for an idea to spread throughout the organisation or even the world, sometimes it means to give up our own individual ownership of that to share with others.
 Make your idea bigger than yourself, make it ours.